-- C.1 Main vehicles should access the site from Rouen Road.
+- C.1 The main vehicular access should be off Rouen Road.
 A secondary access could be at the lowest part of the site on Thorn Lane providing it does not undermine the quality of the public space and pedestrian connection to be created on the upper part of Thorn Lane. - C.2 A car-free development is encouraged and if car parking is included is should be substantially below 1:1 for household.
 No parking would be allocated for retail uses.
 A car club parking space and car club vehicle must be provided. - C.3 Any car parking should be contained beneath the buildings at the northern end of the site.
+Electric charging facilities for vehicles should be provided